openthread/spinel-spec/core/detail-properties-core.md

 * Value Type: UTF8 Fragment

-This stream provides human-readable debugging output which may be displayed in the OS logs.
+This stream provides human-readable debugging output which may be displayed in the AP logs.
 It is intended to be treated as a one-way virtual serial stream.
-The OS **MUST NOT** assume that each emission of this property is self-contained, instead the OS must use newline characters for that purpose.
+The AP **MUST NOT** assume that each emission of this property is self-contained, instead the AP must use newline characters for that purpose.

 The location of newline characters **MUST NOT** not assumed by the
-OS: it is the NCP's responsibility to insert newline characters where needed, just like with any other text stream.
+AP: it is the NCP's responsibility to insert newline characters where needed, just like with any other text stream.

 The emitted data is UTF8-encoded without any zero termination.
 Note